Podcast: The Testing Show

 The Testing Show: Quality Engineering with Anbu Muppidathi

 It’s our 100th Episode and Qualitest has a new Chief Executive and “Chief Testing” Officer designate in Anbu Anbu Muppidathi who joins Matthew Heusser and Michael Larsen to talk about Quality Engineering as a unique discipline and differentiator.
 How does Quality Engineering go beyond traditional notions of Quality Assurance?
 Come join us for this milestone episode and find out how COVID helped make the case for quality orchestration and where Qualitest thinks quality is going both now and into the future.

 The Testing Show: Building TestersCareers

 For many organizations and educational systems, there’s a need for testers and testing talent but there isn’t a clear path for someone to go learn about testing and become a software tester, at least not in a traditional education sense.
-There may be a school or two that has some testing curriculum specifically but for many educations systems, it’s taught superficially if at all.
-How does a potential tester learn what they need to and how can they be encouraged to pursue software testing in the first place?

 The Testing Show: Test ManagementManaged Testing Services

 What does test management mean in today’s software development world?
 Matthew Heusser and Michael Larsen welcome Gwen Iarussi and Lalitkumar Bhamare to talk about the differences in test management of previous decades vs. today’s needs and requirements.
 Finding that “what is the value driver for our business?” is a critical piece among many.

 The Testing Show: Storm Readiness TestingStorm Readiness Testing Utilities